 If you didn’t get the grant, don’t worry.
-You can still apply for other types of financing for a woman-owned business, like loans.Get A Loan Today!
+You can still apply for other types of financing for a woman-owned business, like loans.Apply for business loan

 Other Resources for Women-Owned Businesses

-- Women business centers: Their mission is to help women start and grow businesses and find solutions to common business-related obstacles.
-They provide business training, counseling, federal contracts.
+- Women’s business centers aim to help women start and grow businesses and find solutions to common business-related obstacles.
+They provide business training, counseling, and federal contracts.
 They also help women find ways to get capital.

 - Federal contracting centers: You can register for SAM (System for Award Management) to contract for federal jobs and nonprofits to receive grants.
 SAM provides certification services, technology, and training to compete in the federal sector.